-Mary was born in Birregurra in 1887 in regional Victoria.
-She won scholarships to secondary school and the University of Melbourne and graduated in Medicine in 1910.
+Mary Glowrey was born in Birregurra in 1887 in regional Victoria.
+She won scholarships to secondary school and to the University of Melbourne.
+She graduated from her first degree in Medicine in 1910.
 She worked in leading Melbourne hospitals.

-In 1920 Mary gave up her career as a doctor in Australia to take up a calling to India to care for vulnerable women and children.
-She became a religious Sister with the Society of Jesus Mary Joseph in Guntur and served as a Sister doctor in Guntur.
-She directly and indirectly ministered to hundreds of thousands of patients who would not otherwise have received care.
+In 1920 Mary gave up her career as a doctor in Australia to take up a vocational calling to India to care for vulnerable women and children.
+She became a religious Sister with the Society of Jesus Mary Joseph in Guntur.
+Known as Sr Mary of the Sacred Heart, Mary served as a Sister doctor in Guntur.
+She ministered and oversaw the care of hundreds of thousands of patients who would not otherwise have received medical treatment.

 She died in Bengaluru (Bangalore) in 1957.